zmilan/yii-vNotifer/README.md

 This extensions provide a Node.js application (notification server), and a set of Yii class for the easy usage.

-Please notice: at the current stage this is only a tech demo.
+Please notice: at the current stage this is only a tech demo, as many error handling and function are not implemented yet.

 ### Requirements: